AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPriceMaximizationEnsembleModel.md

-# [Economy Systems](../EconomySystems.md) - Creating Pricing Maximization Ensemble Model
+# [Economy Systems](../EconomySystems.md) - Creating Price Maximization Ensemble Model

 Hello guys!
 Today, I will be showing you on how to create a a pricing-based model that could predict the likelihood of a player would purchase an item for a particular price.